jl777/SuperNET/README.md

 > *Continue below at "Running".*

 **iguana is easy to build.
 Start by cloning (or downloading) this repository.**
+*** all external dependencies have been removed, except for -lpthread and -lm

 #DEPENDENCIES#
 ##for native (unix, osx)##